Blawby/preact-cloudflare-intake-chatbot/README.md

 - `LAWYER_SEARCH_API_KEY` - Lawyer search API key
 - `CLOUDFLARE_API_TOKEN` - Cloudflare operations API key
 - `RESEND_API_KEY` - Email notifications API key

+### Internationalization

+- The app boots with English (`en`) and supports Spanish (`es`) out of the box.
+Locale assets live in `src/locales/<locale>/<namespace>.json`.
+- Use the Settings → General page to switch the UI language and to trigger auto-detection.
+- Contributors can follow the workflow in `docs/i18n.md` to add new strings or locales.
+- Run `npm run lint:i18n` before committing to make sure every locale contains the same keys as the English baseline.

 ### Team Management
 Teams are managed via REST API: